British Colonial Teakwood Blanket ChestMid 19th century

 People owned a number of chests.
 The many moves from post to post undertaken by the trading companies officials in the course of their careers made the chest an indispensable item of furniture in every household.
 They were mainly used for storage, but due to their striking appearance also served as a display of wealth by the owner.

-Read more about Colonial Chests.
+Find out more about Colonial Chests.

 British colonial India